whistler/Cirrus/README.md

 ### Server Setup Script ###
 - Create EC2 instances and setup all required software
-- Create AWS script to set up load balancing

 ### Server database ###
 - Json file with list of users

 ### Multiple servers ###
 - Multiple servers have a copy of the same data
-- Number of servers can be configured, AWS API can be used to create instances

 ### How sync between servers ###
 - Async syncronization similar to client server
 - Double writes create different versions
-- Multicast??

 ### Configuration file ###
 - Create a json config file for client and server